JonathanWilson1/Salee/index.markdown

           <p class="light-text">
             Receive recommendations based on our customers specific search criteria, price and location are not everything.
-Let us show them their dream homes.
+Let us find them their dream homes.
           </p>
         </div>